 Again, working to achieve parity with the SRT feature of Cinegy Air v14, Cinegy Capture now supports streaming inputs using the hot new Secure Reliable Transport protocol (see SRT Alliance).

-With this protocol, you can get the benefits normally enjoyed from working with traditional MPEG Transport Stream based I/O but without the limits of multicast configurations or worrying about packet loss if the network is not perfect.
-You can read more about this in the previously linked SRT feature from the Air 14 post - but this is the perfect technology for people looking to move into the cloud, or to reduce the footprint of multicast streaming around a site.
+With this protocol, you can get the benefits generally enjoyed from working with traditional MPEG transport stream-based I/O, but without the limits of multicast configurations or worrying about packet loss if the network is not perfect.
+You can read more about this in the previously linked SRT feature from the Cinegy Air 14 post - but this is the perfect technology for people looking to move into the cloud, or to reduce the footprint of multicast streaming around a site.

 As well as SRT, Webcams are now also available as an input source.
 While nobody is likely to win an Emmy with a webcam, this feature is still very useful for working in the field or just in labs and demos.
 You can see the configuration is just a simple wizard step below:

 Telemetry is introduced to Cinegy Capture Manager, allowing deep analysis and monitoring of the application on remote servers.